Stability of Kadomtsev-Petviashvili multi-line solitons: Introduction

 \section{Introduction}

 The Korteweg-de Vries (KdV) equation \be -4u_{x_3}+u_{x_1x_1x_1}+6uu_{x_1}=0 \ee is an asymptotic model for the propagation of one-dimensional small amplitude long wave surface waves.
+Via asymptotic characterization, variational techniques, and nonlinear analysis, it is shown that the $L^\infty$-stability of the $1$-solitons \be u_c(x_1,x_3)= 2c^2\textrm{sech}^2 \left(c(x_1+c^2x_3)\right), \ee or $n$-solitons (setting $x_2\equiv 0$ in \eqref{E:line-tau}), as solutions of the KdV equation, is not true but orbital stability in various Sobolev spaces holds \cite{Ben72,Bo75,Wein86,MS93,MMT02,MV03,MM05,AMV13,KV22}.
+Integrability is hardly or less exploited in these PDE approaches.
+Hence methods work for non integrable systems with low regularity as well but detailed description of the evolution profile is lost (cf \cite{Wein86}).

-It is shown that the $L^\infty$-stability of the $1$-solitons \be u_c(x_1,x_3)= 2c^2\textrm{sech}^2 \left(c(x_1+c^2x_3)\right), \ee as solutions of the KdV equation, cannot hold but an $H^1$-orbital stability is valid \cite{Ben72}.
-To study the soliton stability under weak transversal perturbations of the KdV equation, Kadomtsev and Petviashvili derived the two-dimensional models \be (-4u_{x_3}+u_{x_1x_1x_1}+6uu_{x_1})_{x_1}\pm 3u_{{x_2}{x_2}}=0. \ee and conjectured that solitons \eqref{E:KdV-soliton} are unstable for the KPI equation (corresponding to $-$ where surface tension is present), and stable for the KPII equation (corresponding to $+$ where surface tension is absent) \cite{KP70}.
-The phenomena were analysed formally using the inverse scattering theory (IST) by the Gelfand-Levitan-Marchenko equation \cite{Z75,Bur84}.
-Rigorous theory is obtained through PDE approaches: precisely, for the KPI equation, $L^2(\mathbb R^2)$-, $L^2(\mathbb R\times T)$-global well posedness of \eqref{E:KdV-soliton} are proved by \cite{IK05,MST07} respectively, $L^2(\mathbb R\times T)$-orbital stability and instability theorems are justified by \cite{RT09,RT12}; for the KPII equation, $H^s(\mathbb R\times T)$-, $H^s(\mathbb R^2)$-global well posedness have been solved by \cite{MST11}, $L^2(\mathbb R\times T)$-orbital stability is proved by \cite{MT12}, and $L^2(\mathbb R^2)$-orbital stability, $L^2(\mathbb R^2)$-instability theories are derived by \cite{M15,M19}.
+To study the soliton stability under weak transversal perturbations of the KdV equation, Kadomtsev and Petviashvili derived the two-dimensional models (KP equations), \be (-4u_{x_3}+u_{x_1x_1x_1}+6uu_{x_1})_{x_1}\pm 3u_{{x_2}{x_2}}=0. \ee and conjectured that solitons \eqref{E:KdV-soliton} are unstable for the KPI equation (corresponding to $-$ where surface tension is present), and stable for the KPII equation (corresponding to $+$ where surface tension is absent) \cite{KP70}.
+The phenomena were analysed formally using the IST through the Gelfand-Levitan-Marchenko equation \cite{Z75,Bur84}.
+Rigorous theory is obtained through PDE approaches: precisely, for the KPI equation, global well posedness of data being $L^2(\mathbb R^2)$-, $L^2(\mathbb R\times T)$-perturbations of \eqref{E:KdV-soliton} are proved \cite{IK05,MST07}, orbital stability and instability of \eqref{E:KdV-soliton} in $L^2(\mathbb R\times T)$-perturbations are justified \cite{RT09,RT12}; for the KPII equation, global well posedness of data being $H^s(\mathbb R\times T)$-, $H^s(\mathbb R^2)$-perturbations of \eqref{E:KdV-soliton} have been solved \cite{MST11}, orbital stability in $L^2(\mathbb R\times T)$-perturbations is proved \cite{MT12}, and orbital stability, instability theories in $L^2(\mathbb R^2)$-perturbations are derived \cite{M15,M19}.
 We refer to \cite{KS21} and the reference therein for more details on this topic.